3Xtreme

-3Xtreme is a racing game released for the PlayStation in 1999.
-As with 2Xtreme, 3Xtreme contains skateboarding, skating, and cycling options to reach the goal before opponent players.
+3Xtreme is a 1999 combat racing video game developed and published by 989 Sports for the PlayStation.
+As with 2Xtreme, 3Xtreme contains skateboarding, skating, and cycling options to reach the goal before opponents, with the optional ability for offensive physical attacks.

 Gameplay

 In 3Xtreme, the players take part in specific events using skateboards, BMX or inline skates.
 With the simplistic nature of each stage, the focus is on doing tricks instead of pure driving.
 There are more than 22 courses, mostly taken from 2Xtreme.
 They include parks, subways, mountains and islands.
 Each trick, for which Dave Mirra and Andy MacDonald did motion-capture, can be linked into combos.
 Some of them are rail slides, board grabs and 360 degree turns.
 3Xtreme rewards doing trick moves as good as possible by giving points, judging by how well they were performed.
 They can be used afterwards to upgrade the vehicles.
 The game contains several modes: exhibition (is used to prepare for the race against the opponents), freestyle (competition in who gets the most trick points), and season (playing through three circuits which unlocks some equipment and extra tracks).